Sarlianth/smarter-voice-control/README.md

 ### Cortana

 Cortana is Microsofts Visual Assistant created for Windows 10, Windows 10 Mobile, Windows Phone 8.1, Invoke smart speaker, Microsoft Band, Xbox One, iOS, Android, Windows Mixed Reality, and Amazon Alexa.
+Cortana can be used in many different languages such as English, Portuguese, French, German, Italian, Spanish, Chinese, and Japanese.

 ### Smarter Coffee Machine